onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  <VNF type>/<Version>/ansible/

-There is a soft link to the latest set of Ansible Playbooks for each VNF type.
-This will be deprecated with (A&AI) inventory support for VNF version.

 VNF type directories use A&AI inventory VNF function code.
-Ansible Playbooks will be stored on a Cinder Volume mounted on the Ansible Servers as /storage that is used as a local cache for playbooks and other related artifacts cloned or pulled (updates) from central (git) repository.
+Ansible Playbooks will be stored on a (Cinder) Volume mounted on the Ansible Servers as /storage that is used as a local cache for playbooks and other related artifacts cloned or pulled (updates) from central (git) repository.

 Example:

-``/storage/vfdb/latest/ansible`` – This soft link point to the latest set of playbooks (or the only set)

 ``/storage/vfdb/V16.1/ansible`` – Root directory for database VNF Ansible Playbooks for release 16.1

-**CAUTION**: To support this directory structure as the repository to store Ansible Playbooks run by APPC/SDN-C, APPC/SDN-C API in the Ansible Server side needs to be configured to run playbooks from directory, not MySQL database as was the case in the original Ansible proof-of-concept.
+**CAUTION**: To support this directory structure as the repository to store Ansible Playbooks run by APPC/SDN-C, APPC/SDN-C API in the Ansible Server side needs to be configured to run playbooks from this directory.

-Ansible Server HTTP will be configured to support APPC/SDN-C REST API requests to run playbooks as needed, against specific VNF instances, or specific VM(s) as specified in the request(pending APPC/SDN-C tests and implementation details to target single VM in VNF).
+Ansible Server HTTP will be configured to support APPC/SDN-C REST API requests to run playbooks as needed, against specific VNF instances, or specific VM(s) as specified in the request.
+When a playbook action is expected to target a subset of VMs in a VNF instance, VNF instance inventory hosts file is expected to be used, and an extra-vars parameter, named target_vm_list with the list of VMs to be targeted by the playbook, is expected to be provided to run specific actions targeting the VM subset.

 APPC/SDN-C REST API to Ansible Server is documented separately and can be found under ONAP (onap.org).